About scaling servers

 You can scale your servers in two ways: horizontal and vertical.
 Horizontal scaling involves adding more servers, whereas vertical scaling involves altering the resources of a specific server, for example increasing the server size.

 Horizontal scaling works differently for each server type, and is only available if you have deployed using your cloud provider.

-To scale up your web servers, start by adding a load balancer to your stack, which will distribute traffic to your servers.
-Next, from your stack detail page, click the link to your web server group (eg. Docker server).
+To scale up your web servers, start by adding a load balancer to your application, which will distribute traffic to your servers.
+Next, from your application, click the link to your web server group (e.g. Docker server).
 To add a web server, click Scale up in the top right corner, select your desired server size and quantity, and click Scale up.
 Your new server(s) will automatically be added to the load balancer after they have completed provisioning and deployment, ready to serve traffic.

 If you are using AWS, you will also have the option to scale your servers to different Availability Zones within your region.

 You can also scale down your web servers.
 From your application, click the link to your web server group (e.g. Docker server), and click the X icon next to the server you would like to scale down.
 This server will automatically be removed from your load balancer, but you will need to delete it from your cloud provider.
 Note that your primary web server cannot be scaled down, because this would leave you without a web server.